Technical Reference

 5. BUILD downloadable receipt

 a.
-Re-build VC with signedDocumentHash + documentSizeBytes
+Build W3C VC with signedDocumentHash + documentSizeBytes

 b.
-Re-sign with DataIntegrityProof
+Sign with DataIntegrityProof (ecdsa-jcs-2019)

 c.
 Store as downloadable receipt